bsaintjo/pod5-rs/README.md

 ## Roadmap

 - [ ] Convienence/examples for conversion to SLOW5/BLOW5
+- [ ] Cast dictionarys to values to support older POD5 versions
 - [x] VBZ Compression
 - [ ] DataFrame for Signal Table
   - [x] Convert read_id into binary